vuejs/v2.vuejs.org/source/guide/components.md

 })
 ```

+<p class="tip">You can prohibit child components from accessing a parent component's private assets by setting `Vue.config.strict = true`.</p>

 Alternatively, you can add private assets to an existing Component constructor using a chaining API similar to the global asset registration methods:

 ``` js